-Number 15: Fairey Delta 2 – 1,132 mph on 3/10/56.
+Number 15: Fairey Delta 2 – 1,132 mph on March 10, 1956.
 The British Fairey Delta 2 was a single engine jet powered experimental aircraft, the first to fly at 1,000+ mph.

 F-100 Super Sabre

-Number 16:F-100 Super Sabre 823 mph 8/20/55.
+Number 16:F-100 Super Sabre 823 mph Aug.
+20, 1955.
 The Super Sabre was the first U.S.A.F. aircraft capable of supersonic speeds in level flight.

-Number 17:F4D Skyray 753 mph on 10/2/53.
+Number 17:F4D Skyray 753 mph on Oct.
+2, 1953.
 The Skyray was a U.S. Navy aircraft that could go supersonic without diving.
 It is the first Navy aircraft, taking off from an aircraft carrier, to set an official speed record.

-Number 19:Hawker Hunter 728 mph on 9/7/53.
+Number 19:Hawker Hunter 728 mph on Sept.
+7, 1953.
 The Hunter was the fastest British produced aircraft when first flown, setting a number of speed records.

-Number 20:F-86D Sabre 716 mph on 7/16/53.
+Number 20:F-86D Sabre 716 mph on July 16, 1953.
 The Sabre was capable of supersonic speeds in a dive.

-Number 21:Me-163 Komet 702 mph unofficial record on 9/7/46.
+Number 21:Me-163 Komet 702 mph unofficial record on Sept.
+7, 1946.
 The German Me-163 was a rocket powered bomber interceptor.

-Number 22:Bell X-1 670 mph on 10/14/47.
+Number 22:Bell X-1 670 mph on Oct.
+14, 1947.
 It was a rocket powered aircraft that helped lay the foundation for jet powered supersonic flight.

 P-80 Shooting Star

-Number 24:Lockheed P-80 Shooting Star 624 mph on 6/19/47.
+Number 24:Lockheed P-80 Shooting Star 624 mph on June 19, 1947.
 The P-80 was the fastest and most successful U.S. jet aircraft of its time.

-Me-262 624 mph unofficial speed record in late 1944.
+Number 25:Me-262 – 624 mph unofficial speed record in late 1944.
 The German Me-262 twin jet engine powered fighter aircraft is said to have achieved a number of unofficial speed records.
 Although the aircraft was probably the fastest jet to fly in WWII, many doubt that it was capable of controlled flight at speeds much greater than 540 mph.

-Number 26:Gloster Meteor 616 mph on 9/7/46.
+Number 26:Gloster Meteor 616 mph on Sept.
+7, 1946.
 The Gloster Meteor was Great Britain’s first operational jet fighter.

-Number 27:Dassault Falcon 7X 615 mph ground speed on 5/2/2014.
+Number 27:Dassault Falcon 7X 615 mph ground speed on May 2, 2014.
 The Falcon 7X set a speed record of 5 hours 54 minutes from Teteboro Airport, New York to London City Airport, England.

 Number 28:Tupolev Tu-114 Fastest Turboprop passenger aircraft- 545.07 mph still standing world speed record set on April 9, 1960.
 It was deployed with Aeroflot Russian Airlines in 1961 and retired in 1975.

-Number 29:F-8F Bearcat Fastest single piston engine aircraft – 528 mph on 8/21/89.
+Number 29:F-8F Bearcat Fastest single piston engine aircraft – 528 mph on Aug.
+21, 1989.
 No other piston engine fighter planes were built by Grumman after the Bearcat.

 Macchi Castoldi MC-72

-Number 31:MC-72 441 mph on 10/23/34, still standing.
+Number 31:MC-72 441 mph on Oct.
+23 1934, still standing.
 The Italian built MC-72 is the fastest piston engine driven seaplane.

 RC Speed Record Plane

-Fastest rc jet - 707.97 kph, about 439.9 mph.
-Niels Herbrich set the Guinness world record on 9/14/2013 with his scratch built turbine powered jet.
+Number 32: Fastest RC jet – 744 kph, about 462 mph.
+Niels Herbrich set the Guinness world record on June 11, 2016 with his scratch built turbine powered jet.

-Number 33:Hughes H-1 352 mph unofficial world speed set during its first flight on 9/13/35.
+Number 33:Hughes H-1 352 mph unofficial world speed set during its first flight on Sept.
+13, 1935.

-Number 35:Sikorsky X-2 Fastest rotorcraft - 300.1 mph unofficial record set on 9/15/2010.
+Number 35:Sikorsky X-2 Fastest rotorcraft (without turbojets) – 300.1 mph unofficial record set on 9/15/2010.
 The X-2 has its two main rotor blades turning in opposite directions for lift and uses a pusher prop to achieve its forward speed.

-Lynx ZB-500 Fastest helicopter – 249.09 mph set by a specially modified helicopter on 8/11/86.
+Number 36:Lynx Helicopter ZB-500 Fastest helicopter – 249.09 mph set by a specially modified helicopter on 8/11/86.
 The first Lynx flew in March of 1971 and are known for their reliability and ruggedness.
 They are now sold worldwide for civil and military aviation.

 Number 37: Nimbus 4 191 mph The fastest motor glider set the still-standing record on 12/22/2006.

 Number 38: Pioneer 300 155 mph – A modified Pioneer 300 set the manned electric powered aircraft speed record of 155 mph on 6/12/09.

 Royal Aircraft Factory SE5

-Number 39:Royal Aircraft Factory SE5A 136 mph unofficial record on 11/22/1916.
+Number 39:Royal Aircraft Factory SE5136 mph unofficial record on 11/22/1916.
 The British S.E.
-5A, when fitted with the Viper engine, was among the fastest aircraft of WWI.
+5, when fitted with the Viper engine, was among the fastest aircraft of WWI.